How to Write Five Paragraphs

 How to Write a Paragraph

 Let’s begin with what a paragraph is.
-In an academic setting, a paragraph is a composition of at least six sentences and at most two-hundred words that says one thing and supports, elaborates or defends it.
+In an academic setting, a paragraph is usually a composition of at least six sentences and at most two-hundred words that says one thing and supports, elaborates or defends it.
 That’s a rule of thumb and it doesn’t mind being broken now and then.
 (The rule not the thumb.)
 And it may be adjusted for different disciplines.
 There are areas of scholarship where paragraphs are generally shorter than that, and even some where they are longer, but for most purposes, in most of the humanities and social sciences, approaching the paragraph on these terms will work.
 Certainly, if you are able to compose paragraphs like this, you are able to do a great many other things, including writing somewhat longer or shorter ones.
 The important thing is that each paragraph has a single, well-defined point, a deliberate rhetorical posture, and a finite volume.
 If you need an example, this is the last sentence of the first paragraph in this post.

 The first order of business is to decide what you want your paragraph to say.
 This is best done by working out a “key sentence” that neatly summarizes what the paragraph is about.
 It doesn’t have to be the first sentence of the paragraph, though it often is; it just has to somehow stand out as the sentence that makes your point.
 It will usually be a simple, declarative sentence that states your meaning plainly and directly.
 Obviously, this sentence can be revised as you work on the paragraph, but you want to have a version of it in front of you when you begin.
 It should say something you know well enough to write a whole paragraph about.
 It should never express everything you know about the subject; it shouldn’t exhaust your knowledge.
 It should have the dignity of an iceberg, as Hemingway puts it.
 When you look at it, you should be aware of all the knowledge that you have waiting under the surface.